Montessori Wardrobe

 The finishing touches

-- Children can access their clothes independently and make their own decisions.
+- Children can access their clothes independently and make their own choices.

-- Choosing their own clothes supports the development of healthy self-confidence.
+- Choosing their own clothes helps develop healthy self-confidence.

 - Little ones can put away freshly washed laundry themselves and learn to take responsibility.

-- the more you practise with your children, the more confident they will become in choosing clothes and getting dressed and undressed.
-Over time, this will make your everyday life easier.
+- The more you practise with your children, the more confident they will become at choosing clothes and getting dressed and undressed.
+Over time, this will make your daily life easier.

-You've probably already imagined your kids pulling the wildest outfits out of the wardrobe and wanting to combine the colourful snowsuit with frilly socks in midsummer.
-We're big fans of Pippi Longstocking and like to make the world our own, but you don't have to overdo it ;) That's why we have a few tips on how to keep your children's wardrobe organised.
+You’ve probably already imagined your kids pulling the wildest outfits out of the wardrobe and wanting to pair a colourful snowsuit with frilly socks in the middle of summer.
+We’re big fans of Pippi Longstocking and love to make the world just the way we like it, but there’s no need to go overboard ;) That’s why we’ve got a few tips on how to keep your children’s wardrobe tidy.

 Only seasonal clothes in the Montessori wardrobe

-In summer, you only stock the children's wardrobe with summer clothes, in winter only with winter clothes, and so on.
-You keep the other items of clothing separately.
-The advantage of this is that you can regularly reorganise the wardrobe and clear out clothes that have become too small.
+In summer, you should only fill the children’s wardrobe with summer clothes; in winter, only with winter clothes, and so on.
+Keep the rest of the clothes stored separately.
+The advantage is that you can reorganise the wardrobe regularly and, in doing so, easily get rid of clothes that have become too small.

-Everything has its place: organising the children's wardrobe clearly
+Everything has its place: organising a child’s wardrobe

 T-shirts belong in a box, socks in the sock drawer and dresses are hung up neatly: wardrobe organisation in the spirit of Marie Kondo.
-Small boxes that additionally divide up your wardrobe compartments or drawer can help with this.
+Small boxes that further divide your wardrobe compartments or drawer are a great help in putting this into practice.

 More hacks for the Montessori wardrobe

-The small BEKVÄM spice rack* from Möbelschweden is extremely versatile in the children's room.
-In addition to books, playmates and small items of all kinds, it is also ideal for storing clothes.
+The small BEKVÄM spice rack from the Swedish furniture retailer is extremely versatile in the nursery.
+As well as books, toys and all sorts of bits and bobs, it’s also ideal for storing clothes.
 When hung upside down, it serves as a mini clothes rail.

-Another great idea is to set up a children's wardrobe for all jackets and shoes.
-The ELVARLI wardrobe system from IKEA*, for example, is ideal for this and you can put it together flexibly according to your wishes.
+Another great idea is to set up a children’s coat rack for all their jackets and shoes.
+The ELVARLI wardrobe system from IKEA is ideal for this, as you can put it together flexibly to suit your needs.

 IKEA TROFAST wardrobe

-A simple, less high shelf will also do.
-You can quickly install a clothes rail in the TROFAST shelf and store the children's clothes here.
-Your child now has the opportunity to get a good overview of the wardrobe themselves, as the clothes are now at eye level.
+A simple, lower shelf will do just as well.
+You can quickly fit a clothes rail into the TROFAST shelf and store your children’s clothes there.
+Your child can now easily see everything in the wardrobe, as the clothes are at eye level.
 Just like Montessori!

 Image source: Instagram @polishedplayhouse